reidelkins/isMyCustomerMoving/frontend/README.md

 ## End to End tests

  This CRA (create-react-app) uses Playwright for end-to-end testing.
-Below is a list of the completed and to be completed tests.
+Below is the end-to-end test plan.

 #### Auth